A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: Completeness

 \section{Completeness}

-Recall from Section~\ref{sec:rw-bff} that to prove completeness we have to show the following: if a given \mbox{type-2} functional \( \aTTFunc \) is in \( \bffT \), then there exists an orthogonal STRS computing \( \aTTFunc \) and admits a polynomially bounded interpretation.
-In this section, we prove this implication by providing an encoding of oracle Turing machines as STRSs that admitting a polynomially bounded interpretation.
+Recall from Section~\ref{sec:rw-bff} that to prove completeness we have to show the following: if a given \mbox{type-2} functional \( \aTTFunc \) is in \( \bffT \), then there exists an orthogonal STRS computing \( \aTTFunc \) and admitting a polynomially bounded interpretation.
+In this section, we prove this implication by providing an encoding of polynomial time Oracle Turing Machines as STRSs that admit a polynomially bounded interpretation.

 The encoding is divided into three steps.
 In Section~\ref{sec:completeness:constructors}, we define the function symbols that allow us to encode any possible machine configuration as terms.
 In Section~\ref{sec:completeness:steps}, we encode machine transitions as reduction rules that rewrite configuration terms.
-So as to, by rewriting, we can simulate one transition in an OTM as one or more rewriting steps on the corresponding rewrite system.
-Lastly, we design a STRS which simulates a complete execution of an OTM in polynomially many steps.
+This allows us to simulate one transition in an OTM as one or more rewriting steps on the corresponding rewrite system.
+Lastly, we design an STRS which simulates a complete execution of an OTM in polynomially many steps.
 Achieving this polynomial bound is non-trivial and is done in Section~\ref{sec:completeness:bound} and Section~\ref{sec:completeness:execution}.

 Henceforth, we assume given a fixed OTM \( \aOTM \), and a second-order polynomial \( \polM \), such that \( \aOTM \) operates in time \( \polM \).
 For simplicity, we assume the machine has only three tapes (one input/output tape, one query tape, one answer tape); that each non-oracle transition only operates on one tape (i.e., reading/writing and moving the tape head); and that we only have tape symbols \( \{ 0,1,\blank \} \).